-OncoQuest is a private Canadian biotechnology company developing next generation of combinatorial immunotherapy products for the treatment of cancer.
+OncoQuest is a private Canadian biotechnology company.
 On April 22, 2020, OncoQuest announced a definitive agreement to sell its drug portfolio to OQP Bio in exchange for OQP Bio bonds and cash with a notional value of USD 308.4 million and a commitment to fund the Oregovomab Phase 3 Clinical Trial.
-Quest has a 42.52% equity interest in OncoQuest.
+Quest has a 42.52% interest in OncoQuest.